Local service page

 These are the practical questions households usually ask before choosing cricket practice nets in Cunningham Road, Bangalore.

 Yes.
 EverSafe installs cricket practice nets in Cunningham Road, Bangalore.
-The site check focuses on batting lanes, ball control, straight drives and side returns, with lane length, net height, impact side, top cover and entry access reviewed before the quote is confirmed.
+The site check focuses on batting lanes, ball control, straight drives and side returns, with lane length, net height, impact side, top cover and entry access reviewed before the estimate is confirmed.

 Send the full practice area, batting direction, nearby glass or vehicles, side boundaries and available fixing points.
 A wider photo showing height or outside access helps the team judge fixing and safety needs before visiting.